(Disclosure: Some of the links below may be affiliate links)

 The problem is the room second-hand books take!
 My bookshelf is full, and books are piling up!
 I am going to build a new one.
 But after some time, the new one will be full too.
 The other problem is traveling.
 If I need several books, it is a pain to carry them.

 So I only bought Kindle ebooks for traveling.
 But there are still so many advantages to my Kindle.
 Therefore, I have been looking for ways to find cheap Kindle books.
 Here are nine simple tricks to find cheap ebooks for Kindle.

 1. Rent ebooks with Kindle Unlimited

 One thing you can do with paper books is to rent them.
-Getting books from your local public library is much cheaper than if you were to buy them all.
+Getting books from your local public library is much less expensive than if you were to buy them all.
 In fact, the more you read, the more interesting it is to rent books instead of buying them.

 Did you know you can do the same thing with Kindle ebooks?
 Not many people know that, but you can rent Kindle ebooks to make it much cheaper.

 It is a great service if you read a lot.
 You can try it for free for 30 days.
 After that, it will cost you 9.99 USD per month.
-This is about the average price of two ebooks per month.
-So if you purchase more than two ebooks per month, this is the way to go!
+It is about a bit more than the average price of one ebook per month.
+So if you purchase more than one ebook per month, this is the way to go!